Tariq Lamptey: Brighton and Hove Albion

-2021–present: Return from injury

 Lamptey made his return to a matchday squad for the first time in nine months on 19 September 2021, remaining as an unused substitute in Brighton's 2–1 home win over Leicester.
 Three days later, he made his first competitive appearance since December 2020, starting and playing the first half of the 2–0 victory at home to Swansea City in the EFL Cup third round.
 Lamptey made his first league appearance in 10 months on 16 October 2021, when he came on as a 59th-minute substitute in a 0–0 draw away to Norwich City.
 He made his first Premier League start since returning from injury in a 1–1 home draw against Newcastle United on 6 November, playing 75 minutes.
 On 7 May, he came on as a 76th-minute substitute in Brighton's biggest top flight victory, a 4–0 home win over Manchester United.

 Lamptey scored his second goal for Brighton with the team's third in a 3–1 victory away to Arsenal on 9 November in the EFL Cup third round.
 He did not start a Premier League match in the 2022–23 season until his 13th appearance, when he played the whole match in a 4–2 home loss to Arsenal on 31 December.
+On 4 March 2023, Lamptey limped off after 15 minutes off the 4–0 home win over West Ham, in what would be his last action of the season due to the knee injury, as Brighton went on to seal a spot in the 2023–24 UEFA Europa League.

+He made his return to action on 2 September 2023, Brighton's fourth match of the 2023–24 season.
+Coming on as a 77th minute substitute, he made some positive runs and also picking up a yellow card in the 3–1 home win over Newcastle.

+On 9 June 2025, Brighton activated a one-year extension clause in his contract, renewing his deal until 30 June 2026.

+Fiorentina

+On 1 September 2025, Lamptey joined Serie A club Florentina for €6 million plus add-ons.
+Not long after signing with Fiorentina, he suffered an anterior cruciate ligament tear during a match against Como 1907 on 21 September, undergoing reconstructive surgery three days later.
+He was slated to miss five to six months of play.